 Research suggests that the benefits of following a Mediterranean-style eating pattern may be many: improved weight loss, better control of blood glucose (sugar) levels and reduced risk of depression, to name a few.
 Eating like a Mediterranean has also been associated with reduced levels of inflammation, a risk factor for heart attack, stroke and Alzheimer’s disease.

 If the idea of overhauling your entire way of shopping and eating seems daunting, start small.
 Wiping the slate entirely clean may not be necessary.
-Instead, take steps toward eating more in the Mediterranean-style.
+Instead, take steps toward eating more in the Mediterranean style.
 Choose one of these strategies below, and make it a habit.
 When you're ready, move onto the next strategy.
-No matter where you choose to start, these seven tips for starting a Mediterranean diet can help you makeover your plate so you can reap the benefits.
+No matter where you choose to start, these eight tips for starting a Mediterranean diet can help you make over your plate so you can reap the benefits.

 Featured Recipe: Plank-Grilled Miso Salmon